Bending of pinned dust ion acoustic solitary waves in presence of charged space debris

-\item In this work, we also have derived an exact curved solitary wave solution for a specific localized debris term that depends on the DIAW in a self consistent manner.
-The exact solitary wave solution can bend in $x-y$ plane depending on the forcing function.
-In \cite{SenKumar}, a two dimensional circular source term is considered in numerical simulation for the propagation of magneto-sonic wave.
-The noticeable difference from the 1D simulation is in the shape of the wakes and precursors which are now curved in nature.
-This observation also strengthen the experimental applicability of our exact curved solitary wave (\ref{csol}).
-It should be noted that the curvature of the solution (\ref{csol}) occurs due to the presence of the nonlinear function $A(Y)$ in the argument of the solution (\ref{csol}).
+\item In this work, we have also derived an exact curved solitary wave solution for a special localized debris function.
+The exact solitary wave solution can bend on $x-y$ plane depending on the forcing function.
+In \cite{SenKumar}, a two dimensional circular source term is considered in their numerical simulation for the propagation of magnetosonic wave.
+The noticeable difference from the 1D simulation is in the shapes of wakes and precursors which are curved in nature.
+This observation also strengthens the possibility of observing the exact curved solitary wave solution (\ref{csol}) in experimental scenario.
+It should be noted that curvature of the solution (\ref{csol}) occurs due to presence of nonlinear function $A(Y)$ in the argument of the solution (\ref{csol}).
 Now it is required to determine how much curvature is taking place by varying $A(Y)$ i.e, what the condition is for larger bending.
-For static case ($T = 0$), the locus of the maximum amplitude of the curved solitary wave solution (\ref{csol}) is of the form :
+For static case ($T = 0$), the locus of the maximum amplitude of the curved solitary wave solution (\ref{csol}) is of the form:

 Now taking derivative w.r.to $Y$ twice in the above equation (\ref{locus}) we get,